U.S. holds high-level meetings on Syria, including on arming rebels

 Also, growing controversy at home over the government's sweeping surveillance programs are expected to occupy much of Obama and his national security team's time.

-A Western diplomatic source said the decision to arm the rebels was fraught with risks and could backfire.

-"If you arm the rebels, there is a risk they fall into the wrong hands, but if you don't then thousands more could get massacred and you're left with Hezbollah versus Nusrah.
-Which is the worst risk?
-That's the political decision the leaders will need to decide," the diplomatic source said.

-Hof, now an analyst at the Atlantic Council, said the White House might decide to take charge of the distribution of weapons to the rebels but not necessarily to provide U.S. arms.
+Hof, an analyst at the Atlantic Council think tank, said the White House might decide to take charge of the distribution of weapons to the rebels but not necessarily to provide U.S. arms.

 "If the president is going to make that decision this week ...
 I suspect it would be a decision for the United States to take charge of the process by which carefully vetted units of the Free Syrian Army get what they need, both in terms of lethal and in terms of non-lethal (aid)," Hof said.